 Dr Mayhew is a military medical historian specialising in the study of severe casualty, its infliction, treatment and long-term outcomes in 20th and 21st century warfare.
-She is historian in residence in the Department of Bioengineering, working primarily with the researchers and staff of The Royal British Legion Centre for Blast Injury Studies, and a Research Fellow in the Division of Surgery within the Department of Surgery and Cancer.
-She is based jointly in the Department of Bioengineering and at the Chelsea and Westminster campus.
+She is historian in residence in the Department of Bioengineering, working primarily with the researchers and staff of the Centre for Injury Studies.
+She is also a Trustee of the Advance Study Charity Board.
+To learn more about the Advance Study which is the world's leading research investigation into the long term outcomes of battlefield injury please follow this link:

-Her book on casualties from the recent war in Afghanistan, and the meaning of their survival for all those suffering from severe trauma is out now:
+Her book on casualties from the recent war in Afghanistan, and the meaning of their survival for all those suffering from severe trauma is:

 A Heavy Reckoning is the final part of the Wounded trilogy: